5 tips to help you keep your New Year's resolution

 Almost all tanks these days use replaceable coils, with most coils lasting for around 7-10 refills needing to be replaced.
 On average, customers usually find that they'll need to replace their coil around once per week, so It's a good idea to have a stock of replacement coils to hand - there's nothing worse than being left without a coil to use while you wait for the postman to appear.

 The battery being used will have a big impact on how long you can go between charges, with a higher battery capacity (mAh) offering more vaping time before you need to recharge.
-Again, usage does vary from user to user, but in our experience, most people can get through the day on around 800-1000mAh of battery capacity (so 2x 400mAh batteries may suit, or a 1000mAh SERIES-E battery instead).
+Again, usage does vary from user to user.

 3. Pick the right device